Brunswick brickworks: History

-The Hoffman No 1 was used as a rubbish tip from 1947, taking 17 years to be filled completely.
-By 1981, it had settled sufficiently to be redeveloped by the local Council as a park, named the M.W.
-Clifton Reserve.
+The Hoffman No. 1 site was used as a rubbish tip from 1947, taking seventeen years to be filled completely.
+By 1981, it had settled sufficiently to be redeveloped by the local council as a park, named the M. W. Clifton Reserve.

+Description

-The Brunswick works was instrumental both in introducing new technology into the Australian brick industry, but also in restructuring the commercial basis, leading the move to takeovers and mergers and the creation of a brick cartel or combine, to set the price and production quotas for many competing brick companies.
+The retained No. 2 Brunswick brickworks site on Dawson Street was instrumental both in introducing new technology into the Australian brick industry, and also in restructuring the commercial basis, leading the move to takeovers and mergers and the creation of a brick cartel or combine to set the price and production quotas for many competing brick companies.

+Brick-making kilns 1, 2, and 3 – each containing a Hoffman kiln – the pressing shed (building No. 5), and an engine house (building No. 6) were retained partially intact, together with each of the kilns' chimneys.
+The kilns are the largest collection of Hoffman kilns in Australia.
+Other buildings on the site include coal conveyor equipment and change rooms (building No. 4), a grinding shed (building No. 7), a laboratory (building No. 16), a warehouse, and an office (building No. 23), and remnants of the pottery store (buildings No. 17 and 18), pottery works (buildings No. 19) and pottery kilns (buildings No. 20 and 22).